vlcn-io/cr-sqlite/notes.md

 todo:

+- flat buffer encoding of pks and values rather than string-concat encoding
 - let server in client-server sync receive out of order events?

   - it isn't doing the peer tracking in client-server setup, client is, so this is ok